LamAnnieV/group_deployment_8/README.md

 # Dockerfile.FE:

 For this project, we created a Dockerfile for the frontend containers in our ECS cluster.
 Similar to the backend setup, after creating and configuring the Dockerfile for our frontend image, I used `docker build` to build the image and `docker image ls` to check its successful creation.
 After confirming the image build, I utilized `docker image tag` to assign a new name with my DockerHub username included.
 Subsequently, I pushed the image to my DockerHub repository using `docker push`.
-The frontend image used the following configurations:
+The frontend image used the following configration:  .

-A Docker image is a template of an application with all the dependencies it needs to run.
-A docker file has all the components to build the Docker image.

-For this deployment, we need to create a [dockerfile](dockerfile) to build the image of the e-commerce application.
-Please see the [GIT - docker file](Images/git.md) section to see how to test the dockerfile to see if it can build the image and if the image is deployable.

 ## Step # Terraform (Sameen)